 At Penn State, we expect our students to:

-- Become increasingly responsible for their own actions including their academic and social decisions
+- Become increasingly responsible for their actions, including their academic and social decisions

 - Take the lead in solving their problems